carstensing/Cloud-Resume-Challenge/frontend/src/hugo_site/content/posts/cloud_resume_challenge/index.md

 two, and managing it in a monorepo makes it easier to track changes and keep everything in sync.

-### 10. CI/CD with GitHub Actions
+### 10. CI/CD With GitHub Actions

 GitHub Actions enables automated testing and deployment workflows.
-I used it to run Pytest and Terraform commands after changes are pushed to the repository.
+I used it to run pytest and Terraform commands after changes are pushed to the repository.
 To get started, check out the [GitHub Actions overview] to understand how workflows are structured.
 From there, it's mostly about learning the YAML syntax and exploring useful actions and integrations.
 Github also has a